 Last month, Uber transformed its back seats into a Dragon’s Den of sorts, to give Auckland entrepreneurs the chance to pitch to their business concepts to business leaders and investors.
 Aranui Ventures founder Robett Hollis shares three lessons he learnt at #UberPitch.

 Uber is transforming its back seats into a Dragons’ Den of sorts tomorrow, giving the business thinkers of Auckland a chance to pitch their business ideas to a panel of leaders and investors who are looking for their next opportunity.

 The story of a thieving taxi driver and an accommodating Uber driver help paint a picture as to why W3 Digital’s Mark Cameron believes that in the face of technological disruption, the best way for a business to stand out from its competition is to deliver an outstanding and integrated customer experience.

 Yesterday, Uber announced via an email and social media that it would be reducing its rates by 20 percent.
-We asked three Uber drivers how they felt about getting their pay rates cut by a fifth.
-Understandably, the response wasn't great.
-And what's more is that with the gig economy growing every year, we could soon see their disappointment spread to other industries as well.
+We asked three Uber drivers how they felt about getting their pay rates cut by 20 percent.
+Understandably, the response wasn’t great.
+And what’s more is that with the gig economy growing every year, we could soon see their disappointment spread to other industries as well.

 The Victoria Taxi Federation’s #YourTaxis social media campaign backfired spectacularly recently when, instead of sharing good experiences, plenty decided to mention some of their bad experiences instead.
 So we couldn’t help but notice an ad on nzherald.co.nz for Alert Taxis labelled, intriguingly, ‘Confessions of a Taxi Driver’.